Taking blood pressure medication

 Make a list of all of your medications

 The goals of blood pressure medication are to lower your blood pressure back to normal levels, to be easy to take, and to have few side effects, or none at all.

 Your doctor will know about medication already prescribed for other conditions, but will also need to know about over-the-counter products used, including 'natural' or herbal remedies.

 Know the possible side effects

-Each type of high blood pressure medicine has possible side effects.
+Each type of high blood pressure medication has possible side effects.
 Some side effects are temporary, some are permanent.

 Some side effects are bothersome, some are dangerous.
-Ask your doctor or pharmacist these questions about each of your high blood pressure medicines:
+Ask your doctor or pharmacist these questions about each of your high blood pressure medications: